 - Can Spam & Email Deliverability – this is 50/50 – I have highlighted in the past that emails being sent from your own domain can be a significant liability.

 It is your choice based on your own research and the legal advice you have received whether you think emails being sent from your domain which is not totally under your control could represent a problem.

 I honestly don’t know if Safe Harbour rules might apply to email delivery.
 I don’t know of any blog owner who has had problems either from a legal perspective, or with their hosting or domain registrars, but then I personally only know a few people who have been killed in car accidents – I know a lot more people who drive cars than publish business blogs.

-- Social Media Viral Effect – the social media viral effect of using Discus is significant.
-Not many people are exposed to services such as backtype, but tons of people use Facebook – implementation of Facebook, Twitter and other logins for commenting whilst possible with WordPress isn’t trivial, and that is more plugins to deal with, more server load etc.
+- Social Media Viral Effect – the social media viral effect of using Discus, is significant.
+Not many people are exposed to services such as BackType, but tons of people use Facebook – implementation of Facebook, Twitter and other logins for commenting while possible with WordPress isn’t trivial, and that is more plugins to deal with, more server load, etc.

 - Get to visit Disqus more often – I sometimes leave comments on other blogs that are using Disqus, and sometimes the comment notifications don’t get to me (deliverability issues) – I just noticed on my Andy Beard Disqus profile that Scott Rafer responded to something important 2 months ago, and I didn’t see it.

 - The SEO of the site needs some major work – it is almost insulting that the link to Twitter on my Disqus profile is followed, yet the link to my blog isn’t.
 The anchor text from a conversation on Disqus back to a blog isn’t exactly ideal.